Diversity and Inclusion: 5 Lessons Learned from Top Companies

-Diversity and inclusion is now a business imperative with consumers demanding that organizations take action on their promises.
+Diversity, equity, inclusion, and belonging (DEIB) is now a business imperative with consumers demanding that organizations take action on their promises.
 New research from Edelman on racial justice and brands in America supports this: 60% of people say they will boycott a brand if they’re not aligned to their values.

-Improving D&I is not easy, especially when only 35% of Chief Diversity Officers are tracking diversity data, according to a Russell Reynolds study.
+Improving DEIB is not easy, especially when Chief Diversity Officers are set up to fail.
 But when organizations put fact-based insights in the hands of the right people–from the CEO to line managers–and they share those numbers using a thoughtful approach, it is possible to drive meaningful change.

-Below are some examples of how real organizations use people analytics to take action on D&I:
+Below are some examples of how real organizations use people analytics to take action on DEIB:

 1. Examine your data by the right dimensions

-While your overall D&I may actually be good, when you look by any other dimension you may find pockets of problems where equality is lacking.
-Drill down deeper into your D&I data by location, department, or job to ensure you don’t have any hidden red flags.
+While your overall DEIB may actually be good, when you look by any other dimension you may find pockets of problems where equality is lacking.
+Drill down deeper into your DEIB data by location, department, or job to ensure you don’t have any hidden red flags.

 In a 2018 case study, pharmaceutical giant Merck KGaA leveraged people analytics and a variety of HR tools to increase the representation of women in leadership positions.
 By the end of 2018, women occupied 32% of leadership roles (manager-level and above) group-wide–exceeding their 2021 target of maintaining a 30% representation of women in these positions!
+These figures are increasing steadily across the company.

-However, though their figures are increasing steadily across the company, this is not the case within all business units, group functions, and hierarchical levels.
-Therefore, the organization is developing processes and implementing programs to increase female leadership where they are still underrepresented.
+However, this good news is not the case within all business units, group functions, and hierarchical levels.
+Therefore, the organization is developing processes and implementing programs to increase women leaders where they are still underrepresented.

 2. Focus on bottlenecks

-When looking at the talent in their organization, an industrial manufacturer found that women perform as well as men–and occasionally outperform them.
-However, a review of the talent acquisition process uncovered the amount of women applicants was disproportionately lower than their male counterparts.
-Further, as women moved through the hiring process, more were dropped during the interview process eliminated a higher proportion of women and diverse candidates.
+When looking at the talent in their organization, an industrial manufacturer found that women perform as well as men—and occasionally outperform them.
+However, a review of the talent acquisition process uncovered the number of women applicants was disproportionately fewer than applicants who were men.
+Furthermore, as women moved through the hiring process, the interview process eliminated a higher proportion of women and diverse candidates.

-The company took strategic, programmatic action to mitigate bias and increase the amount of women and minorities who move through the full hiring process.
-Programs implemented for hiring managers include unconscious bias training, as well as workshops on inclusive conversations, which enable a better hiring experience for women and minority candidates.
+The company decided to act.
+They instituted programs to increase the amount of women and minorities who move through the full hiring process.
+Programs for hiring managers include unconscious bias training and workshops on inclusive conversations.
+These enable a better hiring experience for women and minority candidates.
 The company increased accountability by sharing their goals publicly.
 They’ve signed on to significant public pledges and acts to establish gender parity and advance minorities.
 Good technology tools exist to help companies replicate these results.

 Furthermore, the company shared their goals publicly to increase accountability: They’ve signed on to significant public pledges and acts to establish gender parity and advance minorities.

-Additionally, the analytics work they did enabled them to also look at retention issues with their diverse groups. “[We] drill into why [they’re leaving] and how we can better address the needs of that population,” said Catherine Garrett, SVP of HR Administrative Management at Comerica in a recent webinar.
+This analytics work also enabled them to also look at retention issues with their diverse groups. “[We] drill into why [they’re leaving] and how we can better address the needs of that population,” said Catherine Garrett, SVP of HR Administrative Management at Comerica in a recent webinar.

 4. Make it easy for managers to access the data

 Quick and reliable action to insights lets you take action on DEIB.
 To prevent bottlenecks on the analysis side, look for people analytics solutions that make it easy for leaders to access the data they need to make fact-based workforce decisions.

 Likewise, Experian uses self-serve people analytics to provide segmented insights on gender diversity across the globe quickly, easily, and consistently—helping boost the credibility of HR.

-The lifecycle of an employee can be quite complex and ultimately, you need to get quite granular to impact activities across the employee lifecycle.
-Dig deeper into these numbers to identify what biases exist in your business processes, policies, and activities that are preventing equality in all stages from hire to retire.
-Then, share this data with leaders to hold them accountable for implementing changes.
+The lifecycle of an employee can be quite complex.
+Dig deeper to get granular insights.
+A closer look may identify what biases exist in your business processes, policies, and activities that are preventing equality in all stages from hire to retire.
+Sharing this data with leaders helps hold them accountable for implementing changes.

-The D&I leader at Pitney Bowes, for example, uses people analytics to track how each business unit is progressing not just on hiring–but also promoting and retaining–the right mix of diverse talent.
-This data helps managers and leaders remain accountable as they make daily staffing decisions in line with DEI goals.
+The DEI leader at Pitney Bowes, for example, uses people analytics to track how each business unit is progressing not just on hiring—but also promoting and retaining—the right mix of diverse talent.
+This data helps managers and leaders make daily staffing decisions in line with DEI goals.

-It’s likely that your people are already talking about their thoughts on D&I in your organization.
-The key to driving meaningful change is listening to your workforce and using people analytics to understand how you can improve D&I initiatives.
+Your employees are likely to have opinions on DEIB in your organization.
+The key to driving meaningful change is listening to your workforce and using people analytics to understand how you can improve DEIB initiatives.